trent-gill/portfolio/README.md

 ### Course Description

 Institutional and industrial publications as an important means of internal and external communications with special emphasis on design, layout and content.
-Laboratory. **Prerequisites**: JMC 1013, 2033, 3413, and 3423 [one_half]
+Laboratory. **Prerequisites**: JMC 1013, 2033, 3413, and 3423.

 ### Course Objectives

 Think **critically, creatively and independently**.
 Recognize how public relations publications differ from other publications in purpose, publics, funding and design.
 Apply **graphic design concepts** and apply appropriate visual communication theories in the effective use and presentation of images and information.
 Apply **web design concepts** and apply web communication techniques and theories in the effective use and presentation of images and information online. **Conduct research**, evaluate information and use that knowledge to select appropriate communication channel.
 Design for a target audience.
-Distinguish and demonstrate the **use a variety of publication production techniques** and options. [/one_half] [one_half_last]
+Distinguish and demonstrate the **use a variety of publication production techniques** and options.

 ### Course Outcomes